Home Inspection Reports

 Other information listed are disclaimers

-My comprehensive inspection reports include a summary report, listing major problems.
+My inspection reports include a summary report, listing major problems.
 As a result, you won’t miss important issues.
-It’s important that you are aware of safety issues or conditions that are expensive to correct.
-I colour code narrative headings with this in mind.
+You must be aware of safety issues or conditions that are expensive to correct.
+Narratives are colour-coded with this in mind.

-Furthermore, inspection reports include photographs in the main body of the report, below the narrative that describes them.
+Furthermore, the reports include photographs in the main body of the report, below the narrative that describes them.

 A table of contents is also provided.

-I break down the systems of the property into sections and areas in the report.
+I break down the property systems into sections and areas in the report.
 These can be “ELECTRICAL,” “PLUMBING”, “HEATING”, “EXTERIOR”, “INTERIOR”, etc., or by area of the home: “KITCHEN”, “BEDROOMS”, etc.

 Finally, you can find out more by: